Forecast details

 • Solar radiation.

 Note.
 The “feels like” temperature is calculated as an average for most people.
-Everyone's sensations are unique, so your feeling of air temperature may differ from the Feels like indicator.
+Everyone perceives temperature differently, so you might disagree with the Feels like indicator.

 Daylight hours

-Meteum calculates daylight hours while taking into account atmospheric refraction, a phenomenon associated with light deflection and scattering.
-When light passes from the more dense layers of the atmosphere to the less dense ones (and vice versa), its speed changes and the sun rays deviate from a straight line.
+Meteum calculates daylight hours taking into account atmospheric refraction, a phenomenon related to the bending and scattering of sunlight.
+When light passes from the more dense layers of the atmosphere to the less dense ones (and vice versa), its speed changes and the sun rays deviate from being a straight line.
 Atmospheric refraction is especially noticeable when the sun is near the horizon: when it is already below the horizon, you can still see the sun's disk.

 Daylight duration increases due to atmospheric refraction.